jfinancial/cheatsheets/kafka/KafkaAndSpringKafka.md

     - **Idempotent Guarantee**: This restricts Exactly-Once Processing on a single Topic-Partition and within a single producer session.
 Exactly-Once Processing is not guaranteed when the producer is restarted.
     - **Transactional Guarantee**: This ensures Exactly-Once processing on multiple Topic-Partitions and also supports Exactly-Once Processing across multiple p
 - It's better to avoid transactions in Kafka if at all possible but see Confluent's page for more details on achieving exactly-once delivery semantics https://www.confluent.io/en-gb/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/
-- If you do decide you need exactly-once semantics then consult the Spring documentation on [how to implement](https://docs.spring.io/spring-kafka/docs/current/reference/html/#exactly-once) as you'll need to configure a `KafkaAwareTransactionManager`
+- If you do decide you need exactly-once semantics then consult the Spring documentation on [how to implement](https://docs.spring.io/spring-kafka/docs/current/reference/html/#exactly-once) as you'll need to configure a `KafkaAwareTransactionManager` or look at Baeldung's guide to [exactly-once](https://www.baeldung.com/kafka-exactly-once)

 ### Idempotency
-- **Idempotency** is a property of an operations such that no matter how many times you execute that operation, you achieve the same result (e.g multiplying by one, multiplying by zero).
-If you're familiar with Functional Programming (FP) then an idempotent function is different from pure function in so far as it permits side effects.
+- **Idempotency** is a property of an operation such that no matter how many times you execute that operation, you achieve the same result (e.g multiplying by one, multiplying by zero).
+If you're familiar with [Functional Programming (FP)](https://en.wikipedia.org/wiki/Functional_programming) then an idempotent function is different from pure function in so far as it permits side effects.
 - In order to deal with the problem of duplicates and to avoid the thorny issue of achieving  **exactly-once** semantics it is preferable to design consumers and producer to be idempotent
 - Producer idempotence can be enabled for Kafka versions >= 0.11 using the `enable.idempotence` flag (More details see https://www.conduktor.io/kafka/idempotent-kafka-producer/)
 - To implement an idempotent consumer you need some idea of whether the message has already been processed.
 In some cases this may not matter but in other cases it may lead to undesirable side-effects (e.g. a SQL update can, in most cases, be applied twice with no effect but a SQL insert applied twice would lead to a duplicate record so in the case of the latter it is best to use Postgres IF NOT EXISTS - see https://www.commandprompt.com/education/postgresql-insert-if-not-exists )